Ji-Cheng “JC” Zhao, Ph.D., Dean

 Major Requirements and Normal Sequences

-In addition to the University General Education requirements and the School requirements listed above, the requirements for the specific majors are listed in the following pages.
-Additionally, students successfully completing these courses will have met their general education information literacy exit requirement for this major.
-Full program details, normal/updated course sequences, and accreditation requirements can be found in the respective Guide to Course Selection for each major.
+In addition to the University’s Common Curriculum requirements and the College requirements listed above, the requirements for the specific majors are listed in the following pages.
+Full program details, normal/updated course sequences, and accreditation requirements can be found on the respective departmental website.

 Accreditation Graduation Requirements